karver8/far-mars-avionics-pcb/README.md

 ![](https://raw.githubusercontent.com/SDSURocketProject/far-mars-avionics-pcb/master/images/header.png)

 The **far-mars-avionics-controller** is a custom built printed circuit board that performs data aquisition, logging, and communication, all in one highly power effecient, light weight, and compact design.
-This circuit was built around the FAR/MARS rocket competition, which challenges teams to design a LOX/Methane rocket to accuractley target an altitude of 45,000 feet.
+This circuit was built around the FAR/MARS rocket competition, which challenges teams to design a LOX/Methane rocket to accuratley target an altitude of 45,000 feet.

 ### Features
 * ARM Cortex M0+ microcontroller